ZeroLu/seedance2.0-how-to/how-to-use-real-face-in-Seedance2.0.md

 ```

 #### 4. Grid overlay, Scenary overlay and X trick.
+You can also use grid, scenary or X mark to cover facial features, sometimes you can pass the face detection in this way.
 You can access all these tools for free in https://cyberbara.com/seedance-bypass-face-detection:
 <img width="500" alt="image" src="https://github.com/user-attachments/assets/fe0522df-2784-47bc-a4d8-55335699eb5e" />
 <img width="500" alt="image" src="https://github.com/user-attachments/assets/5865aa76-e872-4a42-ab92-5cfae7e79daf" />